 Participants

+Recruitment procedures were identical to Study 1, from a new pool of potential participants – 445 first-year undergraduate students from Tel Aviv University.
+Here, too, eligible participants for the HD group were those scoring ≥10 on the PHQ-9 and ≥14 on the BDI-II, and for the LD group those scoring <5 on both the PHQ-9 and BDI-II.
+Participants were included/excluded based on their PHQ-9 scores on the day of their participation using the same criteria used in Study 1.
+In Study 2, three HD participants were excluded for scoring below 10 on the PHQ-9.
+In the LD group, no participants were excluded due to scoring above 9 on the PHQ-9, with one participant excluded after being unable to complete Day 2 due to COVID-19 restrictions.
 The final sample included 28 HD (mean age=23.2+2.9, 23 [82.1%] females) and 30 LD (mean age=24.3+3.4, 21 [70.0%] females) participants.
 Demographic and clinical characteristics of the two groups are described in Table 1 (right panel).

 Measures

 Same measures of psychopathology were also administered in Study 2 (see Table 1), which demonstrated good (α=.87) to excellent (α=.96) internal consistency also in this study.
 Aiming to control for possible confounders related to coping with the aversive stimulus (as white noise was used in Study 2, rather than music), we included two additional self-report measures – one assessing resilience to adverse events and one noise annoyance (see below).
+Explicit rule leaning was assessed similar to Study 1, but here participants were asked “do you think there was a relationship between your eye movements and the stopping of the noise during the task”, and those responding positively were then asked to specify this relationship.

 Resilience to adverse events was measured using the 10-item version of the Connor-Davidson Resilience scale (CD-RISC; Campbell-Sills & Stein, 2007), a well-validated measure considered the ‘gold standard’ for measuring self-reported resilience.
 The CD-RISC was previously translated to Hebrew (Mosheva et al., 2020), showing good reliability (α=.88).
 The internal consistency in our sample was α=.92.